chengliu-LR/cracking-C-plus-plus/Effective C++.md

 - Declaring something `const` helps compilers detect usage errors. `const` can be applied to objects at any scope, to function parameters and return types, and to member functions as a whole.
 - Compilers enforce *bitwise constness*, but you should program using *logical constness*.
 (Watchout the pointers that my be escape the bitwise constness)
 - When `const` and non-`const` member functions have essentially identical implementations, code duplication can be avoided by having the non-`const` version call the `const` version (the reverve way is dangerous).

+### Item4 - Make sure that objects are initialized before they're used

+For most types, a single call to a copy constructor is more efficient, sometimes `much` more efficient than a call to the default constructor followed by a call to the copy assignment operator.
+This is why initialization list is prefered than the assignment-based constructor (in the assignment-based version, default constructors are called to initialize the nested-classes, and then promptly assign new values on top of the default-constructed ones).

+For objects of built-in types, there is no difference in cost between initialization and assignment, but for consistency, it's often best to initialize everything via member initialization.

+Sometimes th initialization list *must* be used, even for built-in types.
+For example, data members that are `const` or are references must be initialized; they can't be assigned.

+- Manually initialize objects of built-in type, because C++ only sometimes initializes them itself.
+- In a cosntructor, prefer use of the member initialization list to assignment inside the body of the constructor.
+List data members in the initialization list in the same order they're declared in the class.
+- Avoid initialization order problems accross *translation units* by replacing non-local static objects with local static objects (C++ guarantees that local static objects are initialized when the object's definition is first encountered during a call to that function).

+**What is non-local static object?**

 ## Chapter 2: Constructors, destructors and assignment operators